9. Tri-weekly formative, developmental quizzes/assessment

 H5P (for ungraded formative activities)

-See this guide on how to use H5P in Canvas.
+See this guide on how to use H5P in the LMS.

 Step four: deliver feedback and follow up